KatherineMEnright/Peanut/README.md

        url="https://raw.githubusercontent.com/KatherineMEnright/Peanut/main/Network%20Trial%20Ten%20-%20Sheet1.tsv"
        center="Arachis hypogaea">

-The other life forms that have become a part of the peanut protection discourse, include Bacterial and fungal entities causing “Bacterial wilt in the East Indies, rosette in Africa, and leaf spot in the southern United States” (Arant, 262).
-Observations as noted in Waldron’s documentation, describe “harmless” insects such as the red ants observed in India, which work around the fruit. [^16] The author notes that the movements of the ants may be helpful in improving the aeration in the soil and the development of root hairs (Waldron, 331).
-The roots of the peanut plant  is a centre for multi-species reciprocity with the nitrogen-fixing bacteria present in the root nodules benefitting both the plant and the soil.
+The other life forms that have become a part of the peanut protection discourse, include Bacterial and fungal entities causing “Bacterial wilt in the East Indies, rosette in Africa, and leaf spot in the southern United States” (Arant, 262). [^15] Observations as noted in Waldron’s documentation, describe “harmless” insects such as the red ants observed in India, which work around the fruit. [^16] The author notes that the movements of the ants may be helpful in improving the aeration in the soil and the development of root hairs (Waldron, 331). [^16] The roots of the peanut plant  is a centre for multi-species reciprocity with the nitrogen-fixing bacteria present in the root nodules benefitting both the plant and the soil.

 ## Peanuts and Fauna in Cultural History

 A characteristic feature of peanuts is their historical presence in public spaces (Clay, 47). [^17] The vendor selling peanuts, roasted or boiled, in street-carts, is a practice that continues in several locations around the world. *Puck's presidential impossibility.
 The political peanut vender* is a political chromolithograph published in 1894 by Puck magazine which uses the image of the peanut vendor in its satirical representation of U.S politicians [^18].
 Peanuts have also been ubiquitous as cheap entertainment food in circuses and fairs, becoming the subject material for political chromolithographs which also represent circus animals: *The "peanut" Hagenbeck and his "senatorial courtesy" animal show*. [^19] The outcome of having peanuts in circus spaces in particular, was feeding them to the circus animals like elephants.
-The visual representations of the imagined peanut-loving elephant are exemplified by these images: drawing, 1908 and lithograph,1897.
+The visual representations of the imagined peanut-loving elephant are exemplified by the 1897 theatrical poster featuring a person feeding the circus elephant peanuts and a 1908 political satire drawing where we see the representation of an elephant rushing toward a bag of peanuts. [^20][^21]

 <param ve-compare
        curtain url="https://upload.wikimedia.org/wikipedia/commons/9/91/The_%22peanut%22_Hagenbeck_and_his_%22senatorial_courtesy%22_animal_show_-_C.J._Taylor._LCCN2012648757.jpg"